craydotpro/react-pay/README.md

 # @craynetwork/react-pay React Library Documentation

-The `useCrayPay` React hook is a powerful and easy-to-use library for integrating cryptocurrency payments into your React application.
+The `CrayPayButton` is a powerful and easy-to-use library for integrating cryptocurrency payments into your React application.
 It provides a seamless way to initiate, process, and handle cryptocurrency payments using the `cray.network` .
-This documentation will guide you through the installation, usage, and customization of the `useCrayPay` hook.
+This documentation will guide you through the installation, usage, and customization of the `CrayPayButton`.

 ---